“There I was, unsure of what to expect on my first ever dive into the ocean and before resurfacing my life had been forever changed.”

-Everyone has moments in their life that stand far out, above and beyond all others.
-My first time ocean diving was one of those.
+Everyone has moments in their life that stand out, far above and beyond all others.
+My first time scuba diving in the ocean was one of those.

 Simply getting to that moment hadn’t come easy.
 I was burned out from work, life had become stale and I desperately needed something new and exciting to distract myself with.
-One night I came across an online ad for scuba diving lessons.
-I hadn’t ever given diving much thought before then, but something in me sparked and said lets give it a shot!
-Living in Phoenix, Arizona there isn’t exactly a lot of clear water around, so our training was done in an indoor pool; before squeezing into an extra thick wetsuit (which made me extremely claustrophobic) and finishing my certification in a very cold, dirty and murky lake.
-Training had come with a lot of struggles for me and in the beginning I was second guessing myself about whether this was right for me or not.
-After completing the course I felt great satisfaction.
-I was certified and had overcome my own self doubts.
+One night I came across a groupon for scuba diving lessons.
+I hadn’t ever given much thought to the idea of diving before then; but something about it’s complete unfamiliarity sparked my interest; I said to myself ‘give it a shot’!
+Living in Phoenix, Arizona there isn’t exactly a lot of water around, so I had my training lessons done at an indoor swimming pool.
+Before ‘graduating’ I had to squeeze into an extra thick wetsuit (which made me extremely claustrophobic) and finish my final test in a very cold, dirty and murky lake.
+For me, the training had come with a lot of struggle and in the beginning I had second guessed myself many times about whether this was right for me and if I could enjoy it.
+After completing the course I felt a sense of great satisfaction and accomplishment for overcoming the initial fear and uncomfortable feeling breathing underwater.

-But I knew I hadn’t yet experienced what real scuba diving is all about.
-After dozens of hours of research I was on an airplane (yet another terrifying obstacle I had to overcome) and headed to Belize; planning to dive the world’s 2nd largest barrier reef, and the remarkable, legendary Blue Hole.
+Knowing I hadn’t yet experienced what real scuba diving is all about, I spent dozens of hours researching where the best places to dive were.
+Before I knew it I was on an airplane and headed to Belize; planning to dive the world’s second largest barrier reef, and the remarkable, legendary Blue Hole.
 That’s right..
-I wasn’t starting my diving career out slow and steady, I was literally diving head first into the deep end.
+I wasn’t starting my new hobby out slow and steady, I was literally diving head first into the deep end.

 Less than 24 hours after arriving to Belize, and minutes into my fist ever ocean dive, I found myself 80 feet underwater.
-The kind of water with such extraordinary visibility you can see clearly for hundreds of feet around you.
-Within minutes our 4-person group was surrounded by numerous nurse sharks, morray eel, large groupers and sea turtles.
+The kind of extraordinary water that has such great visibility you can see clearly for hundreds of feet around you.
+Within minutes our 4-person dive group was surrounded by numerous nurse sharks, a moray eel, large groupers and sea turtles.
 Amazed, stunned and instantaneously I was madly in love with scuba diving.

 As we reached the bottom a lone nurse shark swam right under me: